Meet Our Team

-Debbie founded GraceWay in August of 2003, as the first facility in SWGA providing women a non-chemical long-lasting solution to the spiritual malady of addiction.
+Debbie founded GraceWay Recovery Residence for women in August of 2003 as the first facility in SWGA to provide women with world-class, non-chemical long-lasting solution to the spiritual malady of addiction.
 She then purchased The Bread House & Granary in 2009 with the idea to employ the residents of GraceWay in a temptation-free and wholesome environment so that they can gain necessary skills needed to financially support themselves and live independently.
-With 36 years of sobriety under her belt, Debbie’s no-nonsense approach to recovery because of her understanding that it is a matter of life or death for the women that come to GraceWay.
+With 36 years of sobriety under her belt, Debbie’s no-nonsense approach to recovery comes from the understanding that it is a matter of life or death for the women that come to GraceWay.
 The honesty, compassion, authenticity, and support that she gives to each resident further confirms her fighting spirit in the field of addiction recovery.
 “We will not let you fail if you meet us halfway.”

 Certified Peer Specialist

 A Georgia native, Marianne now makes her home in Albany.
 She joined the GraceWay staff in early 2018 as the liaison for residents transitioning from Phase I into Phase II, GraceWay’s sober living at The Way apartments.
 In long-term recovery herself, Marianne understands that a supportive environment that nurtures accountability and structure is essential to building and maintaining lasting long-term sobriety.
 Her passion is helping residents find the truth about who they really are and how to apply that truth to become the best versions of themselves.
 Marianne is a Certified Peer Specialist and works directly with residents on a daily basis at both GraceWay and The Bread House & Granary.

 Have any questions?